jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 }
 ```

 We now need to write visit methods to resolve each statement and expression we've defined, as per the rules given above.
-Check [Visitor Pattern Basics](./4_evaluating-expressions.md#visitor-pattern-basics) back in Section 4 for a refresher.
-What we're doing here is very similar, except we want to resolve our statements and expressions instead of evaluate them.
+Check [Visitor Pattern Basics](./4_evaluating-expressions.md#visitor-pattern-basics) back in Section 4 for a refresher - what we're doing here is very similar, except we want to resolve our statements and expressions instead of evaluate them.

 The equivalent of our `evaluate` method is: